 Officer Walter Dennis

-Officer Dennis has been with Lakeland Police Department for 22 years and is currently assigned to Lakeland High School.
+Officer Dennis has been with Lakeland Police Department for 22 years and is currently assigned to Lawton Chiles.
 During his years of service with LPD, he has taught D.A.R.E. and G.R.E.A.T. and worked with students at Lakeland Highlands Middle School, Lincoln Avenue Academy and Rochelle School of the Arts.
 Prior to his position as a School Resource Officer, he has served as an Accident Investigator, a Motorcycle Officer and in the Patrol Division.

 Officer Doris Diaz